PM-10V Plane Blades

 Put simply, this tool steel has higher impact resistance than O1 & A2 tool steel.
 More importantly it has amazing resistance to abrasion, that is, great wear resistance so your blades stay sharper much longer.
 Users say over double the time of O1 & A2 steel.

-The blades sharpen easily to a very keen edge.Our blades are machined, carefully heat treated to the manufacturing mill’s specifications by our metallurgist, surface ground flat and primary bevels prepared for fine honing in Adelaide.Depending on the plane blade model size, our after market blades are 10% to 30% thicker than the originals giving you a more rigid blade resisting chatter and more weight (heft) in the right spot lowering the centre of gravity.
+The blades sharpen easily to a very keen edge.Our blades are machined, carefully heat treated to the manufacturing mill’s specifications by our metallurgist, surface ground flat and primary bevels prepared for fine honing in Adelaide.Depending on the plane blade model size, our after market blades are 10% to 30% thicker than most giving you a more rigid blade resisting chatter and more weight (heft) in the right spot lowering the centre of gravity.

 See them here.